gxlog/gxlog/README.md

 The logger has 8 slots, from `Slot0` to `Slot7`.
 The formatter and writer in each slot will be called in order from `Slot0` to `Slot7`.
 Custom formatters or writers can act as event triggers or hooks.
-The default level of each slot is TRACE.
 Each slot has independent level and filter.

 ``` go
 package main